 - Remote or isolated areas where landline telephone access to emergency services could be needed (such as public parks, campgrounds and Interstate rest areas).

-Formal requests for public interest payphones, as described below, are considered on a case-by-case basis by the IURC Consumer Affairs Division and must meet specific guidelines.
+Formal requests for public interest payphones are considered on a case-by-case basis by the IURC Consumer Affairs Division and must meet specific guidelines.

-If a consumer wants to submit a request for placement of a new payphone, replacement of a removed payphone or continued availability of an existing public phone, he or she should complete a standardized PIP application form, available on the Internet at http://www.in.gov/iurc/2404.htm.
-Forms are also available by mail or fax, by contacting the OUCC or IURC.
+If a consumer wants to submit a request for placement of a new payphone, replacement of a removed payphone or continued availability of an existing public phone, he or she should complete a standardized PIP application form, available at http://www.in.gov/iurc/2404.htm.

 PIP inquiries and service requests will help the OUCC and IURC better monitor and understand the nature and scope of any unmet demand for public payphone service in Indiana.
 This will help maximize the benefits and minimize the costs of Indiana’s Public Interest Payphone Program.

-If a provider considers removing the only public payphone at a certain location, the company should review the flowchart and guidelines established by the IURC in its April 10, 2002 Order in Cause No. 40785.
-If the payphone meets certain criteria, the payphone service provider will be required to notify the IURC and also provide information on Indiana’s PIP program to the premises owner and any people known to be interested in retaining public payphone service in that area.
+If a provider considers removing the only public payphone at a certain location, the company should review the IURC's 2002 Order in Cause No. 40785.
+If the payphone meets certain criteria, the provider will be required to notify the IURC and also provide information on Indiana’s PIP program to the premises owner and any people known to be interested in retaining public payphone service in that area.
 The provider should also direct premises owners and affected consumers to the OUCC or IURC for further assistance.

-* Statistics regarding payphone availability in this fact sheet are from the Federal Communications Commission’s Trends in Telephone Service report, issued in September 2010.
-Specifically, FCC data show that the number of payphones in Indiana declined from 38,114 to 8,457 between 3-31-01 and 3-31-09.
+* Statistics regarding payphone availability in this fact sheet are from the Federal Communications Commission (FCC).
+Specifically, 2010 FCC data showed the number of payphones in Indiana declining from 38,114 to 8,457 between 3-31-01 and 3-31-09.
 The most recent available data show Indiana with 1,286 payphones.
 The most recent national number is 99,832.